DavideAlidosi/May9/ReadMe.txt

 Release Note
-- Unified installation process, is highly recommended a new installation instead update it.
+- Unified installation process, is highly recommended a new installation instead update it
-- Compatibility to any Workspace, anyway the use of Maya Classic is high suggested.
+- Compatibility to any Workspace, anyway the use of Maya Classic is high suggested
-- Included hotkeys are added and do not substitute the user Hotkey Set.
+- May9 Next Hotkey Set are added over standards ones and do not substitute the user hotkeys
-- Tested and develop on Autodesk Maya 2018.4 and Autodesk Maya 2017.5.
+- Tested and develop on Autodesk Maya 2019, Autodesk Maya 2018.5 and Autodesk Maya 2017.5
-- Is high recommended to update Autodesk Arnold (MtoA) to 3.1.0.1 or later.

 Exclusive script